Russians try to block city, cement gains in eastern Ukraine

 Associated Press

-KYIV, Ukraine (AP) — Russian forces were trying to block a city in eastern Ukraine, the region’s governor said Saturday, after a relentless assault on a neighboring city forced Ukrainian troops to begin withdrawing after weeks of intense fighting.
+KYIV, Ukraine (AP) — Russian forces are trying to cut off the strategic city of Lysychansk in eastern Ukraine, the Luhansk regional governor said Saturday, after a relentless assault on nearby Sievierodonetsk forced Ukrainian troops to begin withdrawing.

 Russia also launched missile attacks on areas far from the heart of the eastern battles.

-Serhiy Haidai, governor of Luhansk province, said on Facebook that Russian and separatist fighters tried to blockade the city of Lysychansk from the south.
-The city lies next to Sievierodonetsk, which has endured relentless assault and house-to-house fighting for weeks.
+Serhiy Haidai, governor of Luhansk province, said on Facebook that Russian and separatist fighters tried to blockade Lysychansk from the south.
+The city lies next to Sievierodonetsk, which has endured weeks of bombardment and house-to-house fighting.

 Russia’s Interfax news agency quoted a spokesman for the separatist forces, Andrei Marochko, as saying Russian troops and separatist fighters had entered Lysychansk and that fighting was taking place in the heart of the city.
 There was no immediate comment on the claim from the Ukrainian side